anyscale/templates/templates/intro-services/README.md

 ## Deploy to production as a service

-To enable fault tolerance and expose your app to the public internet, you must "deploy" the app, which creates an Anyscale Service backed by a public load balancer.
-This service deploys in a separate Ray Cluster, not in the workspace, and the Anyscale control plane monitors it to recover on node failures.
+To enable fault tolerance and expose your app to the public internet, you must "deploy" it, which creates an Anyscale Service backed by a public load balancer.
+Anyscale deploys the app in a new cluster, separate from the workspace cluster.
+The Anyscale control plane monitors the service to recover on node failures.
 You can also deploy rolling updates to the service without incurring downtime.

 Use the following command to deploy your app as `my_service`.